+'''

 By default the server listens on all available network interfaces for client connections.
-Would you like to specify particular addresses on which this server will listen for
+Would you like to specify particular addresses on which this server will listen for client connections? (yes / no)(no):

 '''

-client connections? (yes / no)(no):
+- 10.If you want to configure an entry balanced proxy server topology, enter yes.
+Otherwise, accept the default of no. - 11.
+Next, type yes if you want to allocate the amount of memory to the JVM heap for maximized performance.
+This option should only be selected if the Synchronization Server is the primary application and no other processes consume a significant amount of memory.

 '''

-10.Next, type yes if you want to allocate the amount of memory to the JVM heap for maximized performance.
-This option should only be selected if the Synchronization Server is the primary application and no other processes consume a significant amount of memory.

-''' Do you want to tune the JVM of this system such that the memory dedicated to the server is maximized?
-Choosing 'yes' will allow you to optionally specify the maximum amount of memory to be allocated to the server and tools (yes / no) [no]: '''
+Do you want to tune the JVM of this system such that the memory dedicated to the server is maximized?
+Choosing 'yes' will allow you to optionally specify the maximum amount of memory to be allocated to the server and tools (yes / no) [no]:

+'''

-11.Enter the maximum amount of memory you want the Synchronization Server to allocate to the server and tool.
+12.If you choose to tune the JVM, enter the maximum amount of memory you want the Synchronization Server to allocate to the server and tool.
 In this example, the maximum allowed for the server is 1 gigabytes.